Honestpuck/jss_tools/README.md

 `attributes(computer)` returns a dictionary of the computers extension attributes.
 Each is added twice so you can get the value by the attribute name or id.
 Only gives you the value, not the type.

 `groups(computer)` returns an array of the groups the computer is a member of.

+`users(computer)` returns an array containing a dict for each user on the computer.
+It ignores those whose name begins with '_'.

 `package(pak, keys)` returns a dictionary of info about a package.